-Elise van den Hoven has a joint appointment with permanent positions as fulltime full professor in the School of Software, Faculty of Engineering and IT, University of Technology Sydney (UTS) and parttime (research-only) associate professor in the Department of Industrial Design, Eindhoven University of Technology (TU/e).
-In addition, she is honorary senior research fellow at the Duncan of Jordanstone College of Art & Design, University of Dundee and associate investigator of the Australian Research Council's Centre of Excellence on Cognition and its Disorders.
+Elise van den Hoven has a joint appointment with permanent positions as fulltime Full Professor in the Interaction Design Discipline, School of Computer Science, Faculty of Engineering and IT, University of Technology Sydney (UTS) and parttime (research-only) Associate Professor in the Department of Industrial Design, Eindhoven University of Technology (TU/e).
+In addition, she is an Honorary Professor at the Duncan of Jordanstone College of Art & Design, University of Dundee.

 Elise has a background in Biology (MSc, Utrecht University, specialisation in perception research), HCI (MTD, now PDEng, Eindhoven University of Technology) and HCI/Interaction Design (PhD, Eindhoven University of Technology & Philips Research Eindhoven).
 Her research interests span aspects of human-computer interaction, design and psychology, including a people-centred design approach, tangible interaction solutions and the application area of human remembering activities in everyday life.

-She leads the international research programme Materialising Memories (http://www.materialisingmemories.com) (partially funded through her VIDI-grant), which is a collaboration between TU/e, UTS and the University of Dundee.
+She leads the international research program Materialising Memories (expedited through her VIDI-grant), which is a collaboration between UTS, TU/e, and the University of Dundee.

-Elise's organizational experience includes being on the TEI-steering committee (chair per TEI'13, together with prof. Ali Mazalek), since 2013 a member of the SIGCHI Conference Management Committee, organizing conferences (a.o.
-TEI08, TEI07 and Persuasive06) and being on program or reviewing committees (journals, a.o.: Human-Computer Interaction, ACM Transactions on Computer-Human Interaction, Personal and Ubiquitous Computing, International Journal of Human-Computer Studies; and conferences, a.o.: ACM Conference on Human Factors in Computing Systems (CHI), International conference on Tangible, Embedded and Embodied Interaction (TEI), Interact, ACM Conference on Designing Interactive Systems (DIS), Conference of CHI-SIG Australia on Computer-Human Interaction (OzCHI)).
+Elise's organisational experience includes chairing TEI2020, the Fourteenth International Conference on Tangible, Embedded and Embodied Interaction, being a member of the TEI-steering committee since 2008, including chair for 3 years together with A/Prof. Ali Mazalek, and being on program or reviewing committees (journals, a.o.: Human-Computer Interaction, ACM Transactions on Computer-Human Interaction, Personal and Ubiquitous Computing, International Journal of Human-Computer Studies; and conferences, a.o.: ACM Conference on Human Factors in Computing Systems (CHI), International conference on Tangible, Embedded and Embodied Interaction (TEI), Interact, ACM Conference on Designing Interactive Systems (DIS), Conference of CHI-SIG Australia on Computer-Human Interaction (OzCHI)).